TanVD/kosogor/README.md

 setting plugins configurations which should be default or using verbose plugin interfaces when you don't need such flexibility.

 It includes a few different plugins:
-* `kosogor` -- simplified Kotlin-DSL facades and defaults for everyday development.
+* `kosogor` &mdash; simplified Kotlin-DSL facades and defaults for everyday development.
 See it's [README](https://github.com/TanVD/kosogor/blob/master/kosogor)
-* `kosogor-web` -- tasks and facades simplifying Web development (from War preparation to Js minification).
+* `kosogor-web` &mdash; tasks and facades simplifying Web development (from War preparation to Js minification).
 See it's [README](https://github.com/TanVD/kosogor/blob/master/kosogor-web)
-* `kosogor-zkm` -- Gradle wrapper for ZKM-based obfuscation, clean and simple.
+* `kosogor-zkm` &mdash; Gradle wrapper for ZKM-based obfuscation, clean and simple.
 See it's [README](https://github.com/TanVD/kosogor/blob/master/kosogor-zkm)

 ## More?